Arbin-17/AI-Study-Assistant/README.md

 ## 4. Solution Architecture ⚙️

-1. Input is taken from the user.
+- User inputs academic content via notebook or Streamlit interface.
-2. Passed to Gemini model via API.
+- The content is sent to Gemini 1.5 Pro using the Google Generative AI API.
-3. Model processes the prompt and generates output.
+- The model processes the prompt and returns a simplified summary.
-4. Output is displayed in notebook or Streamlit app.
+- Output is then displayed to the user.
-5. API key managed securely using variables.
+- API keys are securely managed using environment variables.

 ---